 - Email or text Dan to book directly with him.

 - Communicate your needs to me directly prior to your visit so I can be prepared for you.

 - Let me know what your needs are so we can tailor the tour around you.

 What are your hours?

-We are open on Mondays and Tuesday from 1-5 by appointment.
 We are open Wednesday and Friday 2-6 for store hours, by appointment for tours.
 We are open Saturdays 8-5 to shop, and by appointment for tours.
-We are closed Sundays and Thursdays.
+We are closed otherwise.

 What do you sell on your farm?

 If you click on the link at the top of our page that says “Buy products” you will see a drop down list of all the things we sell.
 If you click on the item that interests you, you will see information about that individual category.